WassimKallel/WassimKallel.github.io/_posts/2020-05-01-deploy-codecommit-slack-bot.md

 **1. What’s AWS CDK?** ​

-AWS CDK is an Infrastructure as Code solution, similar to AWS CloudFormation and HashiCorp’s Terraform, Where you can have you can have your infrastructure defined as Code in a project which you can deploy easily, keep track of its changes (Assuming you use a Version Control system like Git for that) and acts as a documentation for your simple or complex solution design. ​
+AWS CDK is an Infrastructure as Code solution, similar to AWS CloudFormation and HashiCorp’s Terraform, Where you can have your infrastructure defined as Code in a project which you can deploy easily, keep track of its changes (Assuming you use a Version Control system like Git for that) and acts as a documentation for your simple or complex solution design. ​

 **2. How does it compare to the others?** ​
 <div class="container table-responsive table-body">